clbrge/svelte-web3/README.md

 Use the [web3.js library](https://web3js.readthedocs.io/) as a
-collection of [readable Svelte stores](https://svelte.dev/tutorial/readable-stores) for Svelte, Sapper or Sveltekit.
+collection of [readable Svelte stores](https://svelte.dev/tutorial/readable-stores) for Svelte, Sapper or SvelteKit.

 If you prefer to use the [ethers.js library](https://docs.ethers.io/v5/) to intereact with EVM, you may be